microsoft/live-share/CONTRIBUTING.md

 # Contributing

 ## Up-Voting Existing Problem Reports or Feature Requests
-If you are wondering if someone has already encountered a problem or requested a feature, you can check out [open issues](https://github.com/Microsoft/project-cascade/issues?utf8=%E2%9C%93&q=is%3Aopen%20is%3Aissue%20label%3Afeature-request%20sort%3Areactions-%2B1%20) to specifically search for feature requests.
+If you are wondering if someone has already encountered a problem or requested a feature, you can check out [open issues](https://github.com/Microsoft/project-cascade/issues).
+You can also use [this query](https://github.com/Microsoft/project-cascade/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3Afeature-request%20label%3A%22area%3A%20co-edit%22%20sort%3Areactions-%2B1%20) to specifically search for feature requests.

 If you find your issue/feature already exists, feel free to make relevant comments and add your [reaction](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments).
 Use a reaction in place of a "+1" comment.